What We Know About the Thousand Oaks Shooting Suspect

 The gunman who killed 12 at a crowded country bar in Thousand Oaks, California, on Wednesday night has been identified as 28-year-old Ian David Long of Newbury Park, California.

-Ventura County Sheriff Geoff Dean said Thursday that Long was a former Marine and that sheriff’s deputies had been called to Long’s home in April.
-They found him “somewhat irate and acting irrationally,” according to the Associated Press.
+Ventura County Sheriff Geoff Dean said Thursday that his department had been called to Long’s home in April.
+Deputies found him “somewhat irate and acting irrationally,” according to the Associated Press.
 A mental health crisis team was then dispatched to Long’s home but concluded he did not need to be taken into custody, Dean said.
 The other incident in which Long came in contact with the Ventura County sheriff’s department listed Long as the victim of assault at a bar.

+Long served in the Marine Corps from 2008 to 2013, according to the AP.
+During that time, he served one combat tour in Afghanistan, from November 2010 to June 2011.
+He served as a machine gunner and earned several awards, earning the rank of corporal in 2011.

+According to CNN, the shooter had at one point been enrolled at California State University Northridge.
+The university’s president said he last attended the school in 2016.

 Long was reported to have arrived at the Western-themed Borderline Bar & Grill and started firing into the crowd at around 11:20 p.m. local time Wednesday.
 He reportedly shot employees at the front of the bar before setting off a smoke bomb and firing into the crowd.
 He is believed to have killed himself, police said.